Wheelchairs vs. Crutches: Navigating Mobility Options

 Mobility Assistance

-Wheelchairs provide seated mobility solutions for individuals who struggle to walk or cannot walk.
+Wheelchairs provide seated mobility solutions for individuals who struggle or cannot walk.
 They are typically used by people with significant mobility impairments or disabilities.

 Comfort and Support